-The Atlanta Shakespeare Company at the New American Shakespeare Tavern® offers an Apprenticeship for post-education, professional actors.
-Auditions are held each spring and we also attend the annual Unified Auditions, organized by the Atlanta Coalition of Performing Arts. www.atlantaperforms.biz for more info on the Unifieds.
+The Atlanta Shakespeare Company at The Shakespeare Tavern® Playhouse offers an Apprenticeship for post-education, professional actors.
+Auditions are held each spring and we also attend the annual Unified Auditions, organized by the Atlanta Coalition of Performing Arts (www.atlantaperforms.biz for more info on the Unifieds.)

 Audition and callback dates will be posted here on our Auditions page.
 Please check this page periodically for that updated information.
 Please, no inquiries until that specific information is posted.
 Everything you need to know ahead of your call back for the Apprentice Company is posted below!

 - Miles McBath